WordPress/gutenberg/packages/dataviews/README.md

 ### `onChangeSelection`: `function`

 Callback that signals the user selected one of more items, and takes them as parameter.
-So far, only the `list` view implements it.

 ### `isClickable`: `function`